Maternal and Child Health

 - Parent Place, 39 Sturt St, Wednesdays 10am to 2pm

-- Wendouree Children’s Centre, corner Gillies and Norman Streets, Fridays 9am to noon (temporarily suspended)
+- Wendouree Children’s Centre, corner Gillies and Norman Streets, Mondays 1pm to 4pm

 To see a nurse from our MCH services team, please contact our Family and Children's Services team on 5320 5720 to make an appointment.